SimonVuong/TwitterSearch/README.md

 >Clients which break a connection and then reconnect frequently (to change query parameters, for example) run the risk of being rate limited.
 Twitter does not make public the number of connection attempts which will cause a rate limiting to occur, but there is some tolerance for testing and development.
 A few dozen connection attempts from time to time will not trigger a limit.
 However, it is essential to stop further connection attempts for a few minutes if a HTTP 420 response is received.
 If your client is rate limited frequently, it is possible that your IP will be blocked from accessing Twitter for an indeterminate period of time.

-2. Sometimes the client will receive duplicate tweets with the same id.
+2. Sometimes the client will receive duplicate tweets with the same id,causing the browser to become unresponsive.
 It is potentially due to impropper socket/twitter connection closing, but requires further investigation.
 Temporarily fix by restarting server.
- This error is usually associated with the following server error.
+ This error is sometimes associated with the following server error.
 >(node:4784) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 error listeners added.
 Use emitter.setMaxListeners() to increase limit